vpanyushenko/bubbles/src/data/form.md

     desc: null,
     error: "Your role is required",
     validation: "required", //since you're adding the options, you can just set it to required
-    search: false, //By default, if your select has more than 5 options, it will turn on fuzzy search unles you explictly turn it off
+    search: false, //By default, if your select has more than 5 options, it will turn on fuzzy search unless you explicitly turn it off
     //an array of options for your input
     options: [
       {